A free tool to help you get more from your consultants

 Keeping these in mind will help you get more value from the independent insight, support and challenge of your consultant and, in turn, help your organisation make an even bigger impact.

-By Katherine Rake
+Written by Katherine Rake